 First, our Sussex County representatives to the National Education Association Representative Assembly (NEARA) did a wonedrful job (as always!).
 This year the NEARA was held in Houston, Texas.
 Our representatives spent the first week in July voting on important issues that affect all of us.
 A big thank you to all of our representatives!!
 See a picture of our reps below as well as our own NJEA Executive Committee member, Susan Davis, with NEA Vice President, Princess Moss:

 Next, the county calendar is in the process of being updated.
 Currently, the calendar has scheduled events from September 2019 through February 2020.
-The remaining dates will be on the calendar by Sunday, August 25th with the exception of workshop dates which will be added as soon as they are available.
+The remaining dates will be on the calendar SOON!!
+Please check back.
 Registration will be required for each meeting and event.
 For events that require online registration, you must print out your registration ticket for entry the day of the event/meeting, and it must have your name on it.
 We will continue to use the current registration process; however, if a change is needed, we will make it.
 Please note that, in most cases, the deadline to register will be noted in the event description.
-Please do not hesitate to contact our webmaster, Stacy Yanko, at firstname.lastname@example.org or 973-222-4662, should you have any questions regarding the website or registration.
+Please do not hesitate to contact our webmaster, Stacy Yanko, at email@example.com or 973-222-4662, should you have any questions regarding the website or registration.

 Coming soon….Twitter and Instagram.
 Stay tuned!